 Sec.
-7. To qualify as a candidate for a Unit Office, a memin the Local Union immediately Unit.
-Exceptions to this rule election between the tied candishall be granted where such dates at this same meeting.
-Units have not been in existence long enough to meet this requirement.
-1959 and every two years there member.
+7. To qualify as a candito the Local Union by the Judge, date for a Unit Office, a mem-Tellers, or Recorder of the Unit ber must have at least two (2) and such members shall then years' continuous good standing be declared elected.
+In the in the Local Union immediately event of a tie vote affecting the prior to June 1st of election outcome of the election, the years and six (six) months in the Unit shall conduct a runoff Unit.
+Exceptions to this rule election between the tied candi-shall be granted where such dates at this same meeting.
+Units have not been in existence long enough to meet this remember to hold office in the quirement.